shir0206/responsive-vs-adaptive/README.md

 # Responsive vs Adaptive

-This repostry was created as an example from a lecture I gave on Adaptive User Interface.
+This repostry was created as an example for a lecture I gave on Adaptive User Interface.

 The code illustrates the difference between responsive layout and adaptive layout.